nikAleksandr/CIC/README.md

 The CIC uses D3's data manipulating and mapping abilities to display a very wide range of county-based data based on user selection.

-Metadata is kept in the hierarchical CICstructure.json file, which is pulled into main.js as needed on data calls to the server.
+Binary, categorical, percent, and levels with negative values are all treated slightly differently in creating quantiles, or linear (or arbitrary) thresholds where needed.

-Binary, categorical, percent, and levels with negative values are all treated slightly differently in creating quantiles, or linear thresholds where needed.
+Single-click on a county returns a tooltip displaying exact data including and related to the selected "Primary Indicator".

-Single-click on a county returns a tooltip displaying exact data including and related to the selected "Primary Indicator"
+Double-click presents basic county information.

-Data is recieved in JSON format from an SQL server by running requests through a Coldfusion script
+Data is recieved in JSON format from an SQL server by running requests through a Coldfusion script.

 =========
 ##Additional Functionality